One Hundred Years of Solitude: Fourth generation

+Aureliano Segundo is José Arcadio Segundo's twin brother, and one of Arcadio and Santa Sofía's three children.
 Of the two brothers, Aureliano Segundo is the more boisterous and impulsive, much like the José Arcadios of the family.
 He takes his first girlfriend Petra Cotes as his mistress during his marriage to the beautiful and bitter Fernanda del Carpio.
 When living with Petra, his livestock propagate wildly, and he indulges in unrestrained revelry.
 After the long rains, his fortune dries up, and the Buendías are left almost penniless.
 He turns to a search for a buried treasure, which nearly drives him to insanity.
 He dies of an unknown throat illness at the same moment as his twin.
 During the confusion at the funeral, the bodies are switched, and each is buried in the other's grave (highlighting Úrsula's earlier comment that they had been switched at birth).

 Fernanda del CarpioFernanda comes from a ruined, aristocratic family that kept her isolated from the world.
 She was chosen as the most beautiful of 5,000 girls.
-Fernanda is brought to Macondo to compete with Remedios for the title of Queen of the local carnival; however, her appearance turns the carnival into a bloody confrontation.
+She is brought to Macondo to compete with Remedios the Beauty for the title of Queen of the local carnival; however, her appearance turns the carnival into a bloody confrontation.
 After the fiasco, she marries Aureliano Segundo, who despite this maintains a domestic relation with his concubine, Petra Cotes.
-Nevertheless, she soon takes the leadership of the family away from the now-frail Úrsula.
+Nevertheless, she soon takes the leadership of the family away from the now frail Úrsula.
 She manages the Buendía affairs with an iron fist.
 She has three children by Aureliano Segundo: José Arcadio; Renata Remedios, a.k.a.
 Meme; and Amaranta Úrsula.
 She remains in the house after her husband dies, taking care of the household until her death.

 Fernanda is never accepted by anyone in the Buendía household for they regard her as an outsider, although none of the Buendías rebel against her inflexible conservatism.
 Her mental and emotional instability is revealed through her paranoia, her correspondence with the "invisible doctors", and her irrational behavior towards Meme's son Aureliano, whom she tries to isolate from the world.